 Allergies flare when your body recognizes certain substances, such as pollen, (or even mold or pet dander), and triggers an immune response to protect itself.
 By using a Neti Pot to flush out your sinuses, you remove the substances that are causing the unwanted response.
 Like inhaled pollen, for example, sits on the inner lining of the nose, (your nasal mucosa).
 When the pollen breaks down, it comes into contact with mast cells, which are part of the immune system.
 This contact causes the release of histamine, which in turn triggers nasal allergy symptoms such as sneezing, itching, and a runny nose.
 By flushing out that pollen, or other allergens, before it causes problems can help!

 Have you air ducts and dryer ducts cleaned out yearly (or more if necessary) to avoid build up in your vents.
-When your air is turned on, it blows out the build up and that can cause allergies for your entire household
+When your air is turned on, it blows out the build up and that can cause allergies for your entire household.
+If you’re in the Connecticut area, take a look at Air Duct Cleaning Companies in Greenwich.

-- If you have runny, itchy eyes during the allergy season, this is a great eye drop for instant relief.
+- If you have runny, itchy eyes during the allergy season, this is a great SIMILASAN%20Eye Drops #2 Allergy Eyes 0.33 OZeye drop for instant relief.